 If you can’t use your webcam and see an ISP Camera Device listed under Other devices in Device Manager with a blue-yellow mark, what does this mean and how can you fix the webcam issue?

 ISP stands for Image Signal Processor.
-If it’s not working properly, it’ll cause your camera not to work properly.
-A blue question mark on the device means the exact (device-specific) driver is not installed, and the compatible driver has been installed.
+If it’s not functioning correctly, it can lead to camera issues.
+A blue question mark on the device in Device Manager indicates that the exact (device-specific) driver is not installed, and a compatible driver has been installed instead.

 To fix your webcam not working issues, you can try to install the exact camera driver for the device.
 You can do it with one of the following two methods.

 To reinstall ISP the camera driver, you can follow these steps:

 1) In Device Manager, right-click on the ISP Camera Device and select Uninstall device.

 2) On the pop-up window, click Uninstall to uninstall the device.

 3) Click Scan for hardware changes in the top then the driver will be reinstalled automatically.